-Employees of the Board, with the exception of the Board Staff EO, are civil service employees.
-Their employment, (DCA Reference Manual) termination, pay, benefits, discipline, and conditions of employment are governed by civil service laws, regulations, and collective bargaining labor agreements.
+Employees of the Board, with the exception of the EO, are civil service employees.
+Their employment, pay, benefits, discipline, termination, and conditions of employment are governed by civil service laws, regulations, and collective bargaining labor agreements.
 Because of this complexity, it is most appropriate that the Board delegate all authority and responsibility for management of the civil service staff to the EO.
-Board members shall not intervene or become involved in specific dayto-day personnel transactions or matters.
+Board members shall not intervene or become involved in specific day-to-day personnel transactions or matters.